 - a.
 Police Officer Funerals- to assist the family as needed. - b.
 Memorial Services relating to law enforcement- to assist with Police Memorial Day activities and any other survivor related activity as approved by the LEOSD Commander and Executive Commander. - c.
 Planning and providing an annual fellowship. - d.
 Parades and community events in a non-uniform capacity as approved by the LEOSD Commander, Executive Commander or the Special Events Office. - e.
-Other ceremonial events as directed by the Director and/or Deputy Director of Police Services.
+Other ceremonial events as directed by the Chief of Police and/or Assistant Chief.